dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 - He places those characters in a situation.
 - He writes the novel from beginning to end.

 Here's how he writes *well*: He lets the characters do what they want.
 He warns against plot.
 If a rigid set of events must happen, characters become unreal and robotic.
-Let them breathe and accept things may stray from your original vision.
+Let them breathe and accept things might stray from your original vision.

 There's an analogy to science fiction, where the cardinal sin is unclear rulesets.
 Good science fiction states the rules of the game and then follows them.
 It's OK to have faster-than-light travel or telepathic aliens, but explain what's possible and stick with it.
-There's no stakes if the characters are always rescued by their robot butler revealing some previously unknown superpower.
+There are no stakes if the characters are always rescued by their robot butler revealing some previously unknown superpower.

 Both King's formula and good science fiction are based on the same principle: Set up a system with a ruleset and then let it go.
 The fun is in watching how things evolve from the initial conditions.